louisaspicer/CV/README.md

 As a Digital Producer, I managed the full lifecycle of various digital projects at one time.
 This required having effective time management and being highly organised, both physically and mentally.

-Effective use of these skills lead me to be promoted from Assistant Producer in a few months after joining, as I could be relied upon to produce a greater amount of accurate work in a shorter period of time.
+As a result of these skills, I was promoted from Assistant Producer just a few months after joining, as I could be relied upon to produce a greater amount of accurate work in a short period of time.

 #### Attention to Detail